Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## Do you have anyquestions for US?

 - Sobre el plan carrera
-- Hay posibilidad de tener una posicion mas arriba transversalmente?
+- Hay posibilidad de escalar vertical or transversalmente?

 ***